Elihu Yale with Members of his Family and an Enslaved Child: Identity of unknown enslaved child

 The black pageboy standing near the table is wearing a silver dog collar.
 Black pageboys appear in European group portraits with and without such collars from the 1660s onwards.

 The painting depicts an enslaved black child, believed to be aged around 10 years old.
 He wears a silver collar with padlock around his neck.
 The child is thought to have been enslaved in Africa and would have worked as a pageboy in one of the wealthy households of the primary sitters of the portrait.
 His identity is unknown, and research has been conducted into the baptismal, marriage and burial records of the London Borough of Camden to attempt to establish his identity.

-The artist Titus Kaphar made an artwork called Enough About You, highlighting the portrait of the black pageboy, but omitting his dog collar, in 2016.
-Writing in The Art Newspaper, Nancy Kenney described Kaphar's work as having "collapsed the four white men into a crumpled blur and transformed the boy into a defiant personality, rid of his collar, who stares out at the viewer from a gold frame" and that his work "harnessed indignation over moral travesties past and present as well as glaring deficiencies in representations of people of color today".
-The portrait was removed from display in 2021 and replaced with another work by Kaphar called Enough About You for eight months, on loan from the art collectors Arthur Lewis and Hau Nguyen.
-In 2019 Kaphar said that in creating his work he had aimed to "imagine a life" for the enslaved child depicted, with his "desires, dreams, family, thoughts, hopes".
-The portrait will be redisplayed in October 2021 accompanied by more detailed historical analysis.
+In 2018, artist Titus Kaphar produced Enough About You, a reimagining of the original that focuses on the enslaved boy, and not the white men.
+In Kaphar's version, the boy is framed in gold and meets the viewer's gaze, while the section of canvas containing the white men is crumpled beyond recognition.